Westair Aviation: Fleet

 Westair Aviation's current fleet consist of over 30 aircraft.
 The aircraft suit relevant operations such as freight-transporting, crew rotations for mining operations and offering VIP charters to The Namibian government.
-Westair Aviation's fleet comprises Embraer, Beechcraft, Piper and Cessna aircraft with the Embraer ERJ-145 being their largest.
+Westair Aviation's fleet comprises Embraer, Beechcraft and Cessna aircraft with the Embraer ERJ-145 being their largest.

 FlyNamibia Safari routes are serviced by a Reims-Cessna F406 Caravan II.